 Three: Gift your teens fun green socks to wear on St. Patty’s Day.
 Something fun, simple, and festive.

-Four: Give them a pack of St. Patrick’s Day pins or stickers that they can hand out to friends.
+Four: Give them a pack of St. Patrick’s Day pins or stickers that they can share with friends.
 Wearing a bit of green, even just a sticker or pin, avoids the punching (all in fun) because you’re not wearing green.

 Five: Decorate your home with St. Patrick’s Day home decor.
 This isn’t a holiday to go overboard with but you can add a wreath or welcome sign on your patio or a decoration or two in your home.
 I updated my mantel for the holiday this year.

 Six: St. Patrick’s Day-themed bento lunch – this one is more for the tweens than teens.
 For the older kids, you could add a holiday chocolate to their lunch.

 Seven: Dye the toilet water green.
 I don’t think boys will ever outgrow the amusement they get from this.